Friday, June 13, 2025

 Common Symptoms

 Many first notice lung-related symptoms like a dry cough or trouble breathing.
-Feeling tired all the time and losing weight without trying are common too.
-Skin issues, like bumps or rashes, show up in about 20% of cases, often on the face or shins.
+Feeling tired and losing weight without trying are common, too.
+Skin issues, like bumps or rashes, occur in about 20% of cases, often on the face or shins.

 Enlarged lymph nodes, without pain, can also appear in the chest or neck.